 I’m providing cost and contract management support to a huge programme of infrastructure works spanning just under 200 projects across Peru.
 Part of it involves reconstruction of infrastructure destroyed by the flooding caused by El Nino, but it’s also about futureproofing the country with defences to avoid suffering through that damage again.

-There’s just shy of £3bn being poured into it, covering health centres, schools, and a lot of integrated solutions and supporting infrastructure like river defences, gullies, and bridges.
+There’s about £2bn being poured into it, covering health centres, schools, and a lot of integrated solutions and supporting infrastructure like river defences, gullies, and bridges.

 How is the programme progressing?